eed3si9n/eed3si9n.com/content/posts/isolating-plugin-classpath.md

 1. Define a command-line app.
 2. Execute the command-line app from your plugin via `run`.

-Because sbt implements the `run` task using a sandbox classloader, rather than shelling out, this is effectively same as having classpath isolation.
-Additional feature needed for classpath isolation has been around since sbt 0.13.13.
-In fact, I've written a similar post [downloading and running app on the side](/sbt-sidedish) in 2017.
-This is an improved version without needing sbt-sidedish.
+Because sbt's `run` task uses a sandbox classloader instead of shelling out, it is effectively the same as having classpath isolation.
+The additional feature needed for classpath isolation has been around since sbt 0.13.13.
+In fact, I wrote about a similar approach in [downloading and running app on the side](/sbt-sidedish) in 2017.
+This is an improved version that doesn't need sbt-sidedish.

 ### synthetic subproject